 Here’s the thing — The Dinner Ladies already had good frameworks in place, from ice bathing to recipe documentation.
 But processes were analogue and the paper trail left gaps.

-“Before, we had a rigid paper form and we had to conform all our processes to it,” says Katherine.
+“Before, we had a rigid paper form and we had to conform all our processes to it,” Katherine says.
 It was hardly an efficient way of managing things.
 After all, producing lasagne is very different to producing pumpkin soup.
 There are different steps and processes that need to be accounted for.
-With iAuditor by SafetyCulture, the team was able to digitize their entire system.
+With the SafetyCulture platform, the team was able to digitize their entire system.

-“Now we can design our templates in iAuditor to match the dish easily, so someone isn’t sifting through a logbook that covers every single process and production we do.”
+“Now we can design our templates in the SafetyCulture platform to match the dish easily, so someone isn’t sifting through a logbook that covers every single process and production we do.”